-All of the costs of administration of the Plan and Trust are paid by the Company or the Plan.
+All of the costs of administration of the Plan and Trust are paid by the Company or the Participants.
 Brokerage commissions and similar costs of acquiring or selling securities (if any) that are incurred by the investment funds are borne by the participant.
-Loan origination fees and annual maintenance fees for each loan are also borne by the participant.
+Origination fees for each loan are also borne by the participant.